willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/BaseEngineering.png" alt="alt text" width="200" height="200">
-#This was actually a lot easier than I thought it was.
-I thought that it would be OnShape due to the change of platform,
+This was actually a lot easier than I thought it was.
+I thought that it would be hard on OnShape due to the change of platform, but i got used to it very quickly.